jepsen-io/jepsen/infoq/article.markdown

 partition--but the nature of that failure depends on many factors.
 The probability of data loss and inconsistency depends on your application, network, client topology, timing, the nature of the failure, and so on.
-Instead of telling you to choose a particular database, I want to encourage you to think carefully about the invariants you need, the risks you're willing to accept, and to design your system accordingly.
+Instead of telling you to choose a particular database, I encourage you to think carefully about the invariants you need, the risks you're willing to accept, and to design your system accordingly.

 A key part of building that design is *measuring* it.
-First, establish the boundaries for the system--places where it interacts with the user, or the internet, or other services.
-Determine the guarantees which hold at those boundaries.
+First, establish the boundaries for the system--places where it interacts with the user, the internet, or other services.
+Determine the guarantees which must hold at those boundaries.

 Then, write a program which makes requests of the system from just outside that